Friday, March 27, 2026

 MODIFY (job_id VARCHAR2(10) NOT NULL);

--- Change the DEFAULT value
+-- Change DEFAULT value

 ALTER TABLE departments